 Removing the baseboard trim gives room for the wood to be laid underneath the baseboards.
 The baseboards may need to be removed and raised as well.
-We leave a small half-inch gap between the flooring and wall to make room for the wood expand.
+We leave a small half-inch gap between the flooring and wall to make room for the wood to expand.

 2. Remove Anything Standing Between You and the Concrete

 All carpet, tile, or prior wood flooring is torn out.
-Then we scrape off all prior adhesive to insure the new adhesive or new moisture barrier bonds.
+Then we scrape off all prior adhesive to ensure the new adhesive or new moisture barrier bonds.
 We discovered a moisture problem, so we applied a moisture barrier.
 It is an added cost so isn't necessary unless there has been moisture.
 Last we sweep up any dirt or debris that might be left behind.